arbadacarbaYK/LNbits.on.phoenixd.on.MacOS/Ubuntu.md

 ### **LNbits with Phoenixd on an Ubuntu VPS**

-We will build from binaries because some ppl had problems with their own glib version.
-So to set up LNbits with phoenixd on a free VPS running Ubuntu Linux, follow these steps:
+We will build from binaries because some people had issues with their glib version.
+To set up LNbits with phoenixd on a free VPS running Ubuntu Linux, follow these steps:

 ---